01 of 05

 A free shuttle takes guests to the private beach and a concierge can arrange day trips.

-Guests at Zephyr Palace have access to amenities at its sister property in the mountains, Villa Caleta (check rates).
+Guests at Zephyr Palace have access to amenities at its sister property in the mountains, Villa Caleta.
 It boasts a spa, infinity pool, and amphitheater where a wedding can take place against a backdrop of imposing pillars with the lush panorama below.
-Restaurants include Mirador, where seafood items such as grilled jumbo shrimps, sea bass filet and Caletas’ surf and turf are served.
+Restaurants include Mirador, featuring seafood items such as grilled jumbo shrimps, sea bass filet and Caletas’ surf and turf.

 03 of 05